Solicitations open to: Ukrainian Nationals (Residency/Ukrainian Work Permit)

 Place of Performance: Kyiv, Ukraine

-Period of Performance: Five-year (5) year contract with possibility of extension
+Period of Performance: One (1) year contract with possibility of extension

 Security Level Required: Facility Access